 Nguyen said: “The internet is a particularly important part of the LGBT community in Asia in general and China in particular and for Chinese living abroad.”

-As an LGBT person herself, Nguyen shared that cyberspace not only helps LGBT people in Asia shape their identity but also helps them connect through organisations, forums etc.
+As a member of the LGBT community, Nguyen shared that cyberspace has not only enabled LGBT individuals in Asia to explore and shape their identities but also provided opportunities to connect through organizations, forums, and other platforms.

-Apple’s removal of these apps in mainland China affects not only domestic users but also users abroad.
-Lux is one of them.
+Apple’s removal of these apps in mainland China affected not only domestic users but also users abroad.
+Lux was one of them.
 He is a Chinese gay man based in London.
-Lux had to delete his Blued account when he moved abroad, making Finka his only option.
+Lux had to delete his Blued account when he moved abroad, making Finka was only option.
 However, with both apps now removed, he has fewer opportunities to connect with the domestic queer community.

 “On a personal level, the impact is practical,” he said.
 “I also tried some UK gay apps, but I’m not very familiar with them and most users are not Chinese, so the experience is quite different.”

-Lux believes the removals may slow progress toward wider social acceptance but remains hopeful that new queer social platforms will emerge.
+Lux believed the removals might slow progress toward wider social acceptance but remained hopeful that new queer social platforms would emerge.
 “The demand won’t simply disappear,” he said.
 “But the gap between online space and real life remains huge.”

-He also said legal change alone may not shift attitudes, noting that even if same-sex marriage were legalised, his parents would still reject it.
+He also said legal changed alone may not shift attitudes, noting that even if same-sex marriage were legalised, his parents would still reject it.

 Homosexuality was decriminalised in China in 1997, though same-sex marriages remain unrecognised.